 Freshly pureed tomatoes can replace the tomato puree; make sure to cook them through to remove the raw flavour of the tomatoes.

-If not vegan, you can use dairy butter and cream.
+If you are not vegan, you can use dairy butter and cream.

 Variations